upserv-io/foundations/README.md

 ### File Structure
 - asset: vendor/assets
+   - stylesheets
+     - vendor/assets/stylesheets/upserv_foundations.scss
      - until I can figure out how to have multiple files that get complied into one file, you have to put all styles in one file.
 Use comments to separate what would be files
-   - stylesheets: vendor/assets/stylesheets/upserv_foundations.scss
  - channels: lib/upserv_foundations/channels
  - controller: lib/upserv_foundations/controllers
  - helpers: lib/upserv_foundations/helpers